 - the foreign judgment does not adversely impact on the sovereignty of Laos.

-However, the Law on Judgment Enforcement states the foreign judgments require endorsement by a Laotian court and are enforceable only by proper order of such court.
+The Law on Judgment Enforcement and the Law on Civil Procedure state that foreign judgments require endorsement by a Laotian court and are enforceable only by proper order of such court.

 The Federal Court of Malaysia is the final court of appeal and the highest judicial authority in Malaysia.
 The principle of stare decisis applies in Malaysian law, which means that decisions by higher courts will be binding upon the lower courts in the hierarchy.

-The vast majority of arbitrations taking place in Malaysia are domestic arbitrations involving construction disputes that are governed and administered the Malaysian Institute of Architects.
+The vast majority of arbitrations taking place in Malaysia are domestic arbitrations involving construction disputes that are governed and administered by the Malaysian Institute of Architects.
 The remaining arbitrations are shared by other arbitration bodies including the International Chambers of Commerce (ICC), the Institute of Engineers Malaysia, the Institution of Surveyors Malaysia, the Malaysian Institute of Arbitrators and the Chartered Institute of Arbitrators (Malaysia branch).
 There are also arbitrations taking place at the Palm Oil Refiners Association of Malaysia, the Malaysian Rubber Board and the Kuala Lumpur Chambers of Commerce.
-Similarly to other developing arbitration countries in the region such as the Philippines, Thailand and Vietnam, there is hardly any international arbitration taking place in Malaysia.
+In comparison with other developing arbitration countries in the region such as the Philippines, Thailand and Vietnam, there is hardly any international arbitration taking place in Malaysia.
 Traditionally, foreign investors and sophisticated Malaysian commercial parties alike have tended to opt to arbitrate outside Malaysia.
-Malaysia’s state-owned sovereign wealth fund 1MDB was meant to boost the country’s economy investment fund and to attract foreign investment.
-There has been an ongoing political scandal occurring in Malaysia which has spurred criminal and regulatory investigations around the world.
-Unfortunately, the recent upheavals in Malaysian politics and allegations of corruption made against the recently ousted ruling party and Malaysian Prime Minister in May 201844 and allegations of Malaysia being ranked as the second most corrupt country in the World does not assist in trying to convince arbitration end-users that Malaysia is a safe seat of arbitration.45
+1MDB, Malaysia's state-owned sovereign wealth fund, was meant to boost the country's economy investment fund and to attract foreign investment.
+However, there has been an ongoing political scandal in Malaysia that has spurred criminal and regulatory investigations around the world.
+The 2018 upheavals in Malaysian politics, and the allegations of corruption made against the recently ousted ruling party and Malaysian Prime Minister in May 201843 and allegations of Malaysia being ranked as the second most corrupt country in the world, do not assist in trying to convince arbitration end users that Malaysia is a safe seat of arbitration.44 In addition, Sundra Rajoo, the former director of the Asian International Arbitration Centre, was charged at the Malaysian courts with three counts of criminal breach of trust of the Centre's fund amounting to 1.01 million ringgit.45

 The Sabah High Court in Mohamed Azahari Bin Matiasin v.
 Undefined held that foreign lawyers (including West Malaysian lawyers) who were not advocates within the meaning of the Advocates Ordinance 1953 (Sabah, Chapter 2) are prohibited from representing parties in arbitration proceedings in Sabah.
-The Malaysian High Court held that the phrase ‘exclusive right to practise in Sabah’, which appears in Section 8 of the Ordinance, means that only lawyers admitted to the Sabah Bar have exclusive rights to legal practise both ‘in and outside’ courts.
-This means that a lawyer who is not a member of the Sabah Bar should apply for ad hoc admission to the Sabah Bar if he or she wishes to represent a party in arbitration.49 While the case was overturned on appeal by the Court of Appeal.
-The Federal Court Decision revered the Court of Appeal and has put to rest any speculation on the definition of an advocate’s ‘exclusive right to practise’ as stated in Section 8(1) of the Advocates Ordinance 1953.
-Malaysia’s apex court has therefore ruled that the right to practise arbitration in Sabah is also within the exclusivity of the advocates of Sabah.
-It remains to be seen what impact this Malaysian Apex court decision will have on the rest of Malaysia.
+The Malaysian High Court held that the phrase 'exclusive right to practise in Sabah', which appears in Section 8 of the Ordinance, means that only lawyers admitted to the Sabah Bar have exclusive rights to legal practise both 'in and outside' courts.
+This means that a lawyer who is not a member of the Sabah Bar should apply for ad hoc admission to the Sabah Bar if he or she wishes to represent a party in arbitration.48 The case was overturned on appeal by the Court of Appeal.
+The Federal Court Decision revered the Court of Appeal, and has put to rest any speculation on the definition of an advocate's exclusive right to practise as stated in Section 8(1) of the Advocates Ordinance 1953.
+Malaysia's apex court has therefore ruled that the right to practise arbitration in Sabah is also within the exclusivity of the advocates of Sabah.
+It remains to be seen what impact this Malaysian apex court decision will have on the rest of Malaysia.

 Arbitration is not at all popular or a widely known dispute resolution process among local parties in the country.
-Myanmar enacted its new Arbitration Law (Union Law No. 5/2016) on 5 January 2016 to make its arbitration law more in line with the Model Law.50 The recently repealed Myanmar Arbitration Act 1944 was based on the English Arbitration Act of 1934.
-Myanmar is a signatory to the 1958 New York Convention but is not a signatory of the ICSID Convention.51 While it has the Arbitration (Protocol and Convention) Act 1937, which implemented the 1923 Geneva Protocol on Arbitration Clauses and the 1927 Geneva Convention on the Execution of Foreign Arbitral Awards, the Arbitration (Protocol and Convention) Act only applies to very few foreign countries that still adopt the Geneva Protocol and the Geneva Convention.
+Myanmar enacted its new Arbitration Law49 on 5 January 2016 to bring its arbitration law more in line with the Model Law.50 The repealed Myanmar Arbitration Act 1944 was based on the English Arbitration Act of 1934.
+Myanmar is a signatory to the 1958 New York Convention, but is not a signatory of the ICSID Convention.51 While it has the Arbitration (Protocol and Convention) Act 1937, which implemented the 1923 Geneva Protocol on Arbitration Clauses and the 1927 Geneva Convention on the Execution of Foreign Arbitral Awards, the Arbitration (Protocol and Convention) Act only applies to the very few foreign countries that still adopt the Geneva Protocol and the Geneva Convention.
 There are no functioning arbitration centres in Myanmar, and foreign parties are forced to resolve their disputes in other neighbouring countries in ASEAN.
-Hong Kong and Singapore are the most popular places of arbitration, although arbitrations involving Myanmar parties have also been held in other ASEAN countries.52 Where the arbitration is seated in Myanmar, parties have to adopt the laws of Myanmar as the applicable substantive law.
-Section 25(b) of the Law grants the arbitral tribunal the power to decide the language to be used in the arbitral proceedings if the parties cannot agree to the same.
+Hong Kong and Singapore are the most popular places of arbitration, although arbitrations involving Myanmar parties have also been held in other ASEAN countries.52 Where an arbitration is seated in Myanmar, parties have to adopt the laws of Myanmar as the applicable substantive law.
+Section 25(b) of the Law grants arbitral tribunals the power to decide the language to be used in arbitral proceedings if the parties cannot agree to the same.